Zaituny/Snake_DQN_Agent/README.md

 # Snake_DQN_Agent
-an AI that plays snake
+an AI that plays snake.